yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/_index.md

 Bidirectional replication refers to setting up xCluster replication between two YSQL databases or YCQL tables on different universes in both directions, so that writes on either database or table can be replicated to the other database or table.
 Certain xCluster management operations need special attention in this case.
 See [Bidirectional replication](bidirectional-replication/).

-For more information about transactional and non-transactional modes, see [xCluster](../../../architecture/docdb-replication/async-replication/#asynchronous-replication-modes).
+For more information about transactional and non-transactional modes, see [Asynchronous replication modes](../../../architecture/docdb-replication/async-replication/#asynchronous-replication-modes).

 {{<lead link="#">}}
 Blog: [Can Distributed Databases Achieve Transactional Consistency on Async Standbys?
 Yes, They Can](https://www.yugabyte.com/blog/distributed-database-transactional-consistency-async-standby/)